We have five factories and 19 years of experience in plant extracts

 7. Skin Health Benefits

 Citrus bioflavonoids have been found to have a positive impact on skin health, making them a popular choice for inclusion in skincare products and supplements.
-Here are some of the key skin health benefits associated with Citrus bioflavonoids:
+Here are some of the key skin health benefits associated with citrus bioflavonoids:

 7.1 Protection Against UV Damage

-One of the most significant benefits of Citrus bioflavonoids for skin health is their ability to protect against the harmful effects of UV radiation.
+One of the most significant benefits of citrus bioflavonoids for skin health is their ability to protect against the harmful effects of UV radiation.
 They work by neutralizing free radicals and reducing oxidative stress caused by UV exposure, which can lead to premature aging and skin damage.

 7.2 Anti-Aging Effects